aimof/beginners-guide-to-machine-learning/README.md

 ### Competition

 [Kaggle](https://www.kaggle.com/): Kaggle is a hosting service of data science competition.
 Data science is one of the practice of machine learning.
+Please read [the Kaggle guide page](./English/Kaggle/README.md).

 ## About this guide